Anastasie Fătu: Academy work

 Despite overcoming initial setbacks, the Academic Society was experiencing a financial impasse, which were felt especially hard by the science section.
 Partly in order to remedy this, in August 1872, Fătu donated 10,000 "new lei" for the creation of his eponymous fund, with prizes going to Romania's best scientific cartography, and also the entire collection of Revista Științifică.
 For a long time, however, no researcher applied to collect his prize.
-Also in August 1872, with Crețulescu replacing Laurian as Academy chairman, Fătu became its vice president, in succession to Massim.
+Also in August 1872, with Kretzulescu replacing Laurian as Academy chairman, Fătu became its vice president, in succession to Massim.
 On September 19, he was also elected president of the scientific section (serving to 1876).
 On the occasion, his fund was split into prizes for botany, agronomy, geology, chemical engineering, and balneotherapy.
 Moreover, Fătu and Petru Poni insisted on sponsoring a meteorological sub-section, which became operational in September 1874 and employed Ionescu de la Brad as one of the main surveyors.
 Fătu also helped Ionescu de la Brad set up his own (since lost) botanical garden, at Negri.

 From 1872, Fătu was also president and re-organizer of the Iași Medical and Naturalist Society, which was working to establish a natural museum.
 Alongside fellow naturalist Dimitrie Brândză, he created a second, much smaller, botanical garden, near the museum building at Roset House, on Hagoaiei Street.
 At around the same time, he supported scholar Bonifaciu Florescu's short-lived project to set up an adult high school, also co-founding with him a Society for Teaching the Romanian People.
 In late May 1873, Fătu and other Factionalists (including Poni, Scarlat Pastia, Dimitrie Tacu, and Ștefan C. Șendrea) participated in agitation against the regime of Domnitor Carol I by organizing Cuza's ostentatious funeral at Ruginoasa.

 As a senator, Fătu helped Felix promote a new project of sanitary law, which was eventually passed by both chambers in May 1874.
 It made sanitary inspection a function of Internal Affairs.
 In 1875, he produced Elemente de Botanica ("Elementary Botany"), Romania's first college textbook in that field, putting it up for Academy review.
 This was a groundbreaking initiative, because it standardized and affixed botanical notions in modern Romanian vocabulary.
 Eventually published as two volumes in 1878 and 1880, with Botanical Garden staff as editors, it was followed in 1885 by Elemente de Zoologie ("Elementary Zoology").
 By then, Fătu had replaced Brândză as titular professor at the new Iași (Alexandru Ioan Cuza) University, where he simultaneously taught botany, physiology, and zoology.